Fair Credit Reporting Act Background Checks

-When conducting background checks businesses must obey federal and state regulations.
+When conducting background checks, businesses must obey federal and state regulations.
+These include federal laws like the Fair Credit Reporting Act, as well as local ordinances.
 We take care to ensure all of our reports and your company is well within the regulations and safe from costly lawsuits.

-HireSafe stays ahead in FCRA and state compliance because we are located in California, known for its strict employment laws.
-We stay vigilant when it comes to FCRA compliance to keep your company safe from costly lawsuits.
+Located in California, known for its strict employment laws, HireSafe stays ahead in FCRA and state compliance.
+We remain vigilant when it comes to FCRA compliance to keep your company safe from costly lawsuits.

-HireSafe adheres to the following guidelines to ensure our background checks are entirely compliant.
+HireSafe adheres to the following guidelines to ensure our FCRA background checks are entirely compliant.

 - The Fair Credit Reporting Act (FCRA) vendor and employer requirements.

 - Fair and Accurate Credit Transaction (FACT) Act

 - State laws and regulations requiring specific documents